-7.9 Presets and Defaults
+8.9 Presets and Defaults

 All input options have default values.
-However, the default values depend on the main task you have chosen, and on further properties you may select to calculate.
-ADFinput uses presets that are simply a collection of input values to be used together as defaults.
+ADFinput presets are simply a collection of input values to be used.

 A preset may set all or just a few input options.
-After you have selected a preset (using the Preset menu on the main panel), fields that are set by the selected preset will be show with a green color.
+After you have selected a preset, fields that are set by the selected preset will be show with a green color.